CEESD Speakers

 Southern University of Science and Technology, China

-Dr. Yongping Li
+Prof. Yongping Li

 Beijing Normal University, China